Endroma1/p-hash-benchmark/README.md

 # Benchmark for perceptual hashes in face recognition systems

-This is a project based on a thesis by the creators.
+This is a project created for a thesis by the following creators.
 - Martin Hafstad
 - Henrik (Endroma, Heste)